nkhare/container-orchestration/README.md

 This is a simple example, which I borrowed from from [DockerCon EU tutorial](https://github.com/docker/dceu_tutorials/blob/master/02-orchestration.md).
 In that tutorial, the steps are given to orchestrate the simple chat application using Docker Swarm.
 Here would take that same app and deploy it using Kubernetes and Mesos.

 - Swarm
--- Docker Compose (Single system)
+-- (Docker Compose - Single system)[../simple_dockchat/swarm/compose]
--- Docker Compose (Swarm Cluster)
+-- Docker Compose - Swarm Cluster
 -- Swarm cluster with Interlock
 -- Swarm cluster with Overlay network